huggingface/blog/os-llms.md

 If you're looking to fine-tune a model on an existing instruction dataset, you need to know how a dataset was compiled.
 Some of the existing instruction datasets are either crowd-sourced or use outputs of existing models (e.g., the models behind ChatGPT).
 ALPACA dataset created by Stanford is created through the outputs of models behind ChatGPT, which OpenAI prohibits using for training models.
 Moreover, there are various crowd-sourced instruction datasets with open-source licenses, like [oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1) (created by thousands of people voluntarily!) or [databricks/databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k).
 If you'd like to create a dataset yourself, you can check out [the dataset card of Dolly](https://huggingface.co/datasets/databricks/databricks-dolly-15k#sources) on how to create an instruction dataset.
 Models fine-tuned on these datasets can be distributed.

-You can find comprehensive table of all open-source models below.
+You can find a comprehensive table of all open-source models below.

 | Model                                                                                    | Dataset                                                                                                                                                                                           | License            | Use                     |
 |------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------|-------------------------|